An inexpensive biasing system for use in electrostatic steering of ions: Design

+To set the steering voltages, a pair of daisy-chained AD5754 (Analog Devices) digital-to-analog-converters (DAC) are used.
+These chips offer 4 bipolar output with 16-bit precision.
+Programming is performed via a 4-wire SPI interface with a maximum data rate of 30 Mbps.
+The aforementioned AD780R precision reference provides a 2.500~V reference which allows the DAC outputs to be programmed in a range of $-10~V$ to $+10~V$.

+The bipolar outputs from the DAC allows for a maximally simple implementation of the amplification stage, as it obviates the need to shift the midpoint and ensures that the device powers on with the steering functionally disabled.
+We have tested multiple amplification stage designs, progressively using three high-voltage op-amps with higher and higher available ranges: ADA4700-1, LTC6090, and ADHV4702-1.
+In each design we implemented an inverting topology -- with the $\pm$48~V-range ADA4700-1 we used $g=-5$, with the $\pm$72~V-range LTC6090 we used $g=-7.5$, and with the $\pm$96~V-range ADHV4702-1 we used $g=-10$.

-To ensure that the DAC and amplifiers are working properly, an analog-to-digital conversion system is also implemented for monitoring.
-An eight-channel, 16-bit SAR ADC, the LTC1856 from Linear Technology Corporation, is used for this purpose.
-This ADC is powered from a unipolar 5~V supply, yet can digitize signals within a $\pm$10~V bipolar input range.
+To ensure that the DAC and amplifiers are working properly, an analog-to-digital converter (ADC) system was implemented for monitoring.
+An eight-channel, 16-bit SAR ADC (LTC1856 from Linear Technology Corporation) has been used for this purpose.
+This ADC can be powered from a unipolar 5~V supply, while still being able to digitize signals within a $\pm$10~V bipolar input range and also includes its own onboard precision voltage reference.

-To safely digitize the voltages applied to the steerer, which may span $\pm$48~V, we first use a resistive divider as shown in Fig.~\ref{figADC}, which is then buffered by an MC33079 op-amp from On Semiconductor to produce a low-impedance input to the ADC input, which has a 20k$\Omega$ input impedance.
+To safely digitize the voltages applied to the steerer, which may span as much as $\pm$96~V, we use a resistive divider to reduce the maximum range to $\leq\pm$10~V. To utilize the full digitization range while also balancing the current drawn by the divide against noise generated by high-resistance paths, we opt for a high-side resistance of 100~k$\Omega$ and a low-side resistance of 20~k$\Omega$, 15~k$\Omega$, or 10~k$\Omega$ for the $\pm$48~V, $\pm$72~V, $\pm$96~V versions, respectively.
+Because the LTC1856 has an input impedance of 31~k$\Omega$, the connection to the ADC is buffered by an op-amp (MC33079, On Semiconductor) in voltage-follower configuration to produce a low-impedance connection to the ADC input.

-The ADC can be seen at lower left in Fig.~\ref{figDevicePhoto}.
-As the ADC, of course, floats on the same potential as the DAC, it must utilize a digital isolator for communication.
-Since the nature of the ADC necessitate two-way communication, the IL262 isolator from NVE is utilized for this purpose (see Fig.~\ref{figDigitalIsolation}).
+Based on the 16-bit resolution of the ADC and DAC used in the device, one least significant bit (LSB) corresponds to approximately 5~mV for both the set and monitor values.
+In practice (see Fig.~\ref{fig2DScan}), voltage control at the 1~V level is generally sufficient for beam alignment.
+The monitor readback shows typical agreement with the programmed value to better than 10~LSB and long-term stability better than 5~LSB$_\textrm{rms}$ over several weeks of observation.
+Use of lower temperature-coefficient resistors could further improve long-term stability, although this was not required for the intended application presented here.